redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 And the Redwood SDL generator, which calls to the Service generator, will make this work.

-**But when it comes to relationships between models in `schema.prisma`,** Prisma doesn’t allow you to save the foreign key field on any Scaffolds that you generate.
+But when it comes to relationships between models in `schema.prisma`, **Prisma doesn’t allow you to save the foreign key field on any Scaffolds that you generate**.
 (There's an [open GitHub Issue](https://github.com/prisma/prisma/issues/2152) about this on the Prisma repo.
 Maybe give it a nudge with an upvote?)

 ### Example Schema Using '@relation'